Masturbation: Frequency, age, and sex

 Frequency of masturbation is determined by many factors, e.g., one's resistance to sexual tension, hormone levels influencing sexual arousal, sexual habits, peer influences, health and one's attitude to masturbation formed by culture; E. Heiby and J. Becker examined the latter.
 Medical causes have also been associated with masturbation, wherein masturbation is not cause, but effect, with the exception of inserting foreign objects into the urinary bladder.

 Different studies have found that masturbation is frequent in humans.
-Alfred Kinsey's 1950s studies on US population have shown that 92% of men and 62% of women have masturbated during their lifespan.
+Alfred Kinsey's 1950s studies on the US population have shown that 92% of men and 62% of women have masturbated during their lifespan.
 Similar results have been found in a 2007 British national probability survey.
-It was found that, between individuals aged 16 to 44, 95% of men and 71% of women masturbated at some point in their lives.
+It was found that, among individuals aged 16 to 44, 95% of men and 71% of women masturbated at some point in their lives.
 73% of men and 37% of women reported masturbating in the four weeks before their interview, while 53% of men and 18% of women reported masturbating in the previous seven days.

 The Merck Manual says that 97% of men and 80% of women have masturbated and that, generally speaking, males masturbate more than females.
-The Global Self Pleasure Report of 2018 found that the United Kingdom was the country with the highest rate of masturbation.
+It states that almost half of the population reported to have masturbated in the past four weeks.

 Masturbation is considered normal when performed by children, even in early infancy.
 In 2009, the Sheffield NHS Health Trust issued a pamphlet called "Pleasure" which discussed the health benefits of masturbation.
 This was done in response to data and experience from the other EU member states to reduce teen pregnancy and STIs (STDs), and to promote healthy habits.